KentaKodashima/NodeWithReactFullstackWebDevelopment/README.md

 **NOTE:**
 The decision between Redux and Component State depends on if we use the state in other components or not.

+## Handling Webhook
+- SendGrid: Setting - Mail Setting - Event Notification

+### Pitfalls
+1. The user might click twice in a row
+2. The URL might be wrong
+3. The event type might be wrong
+4. The email address might be wrong

+### Validation Strategy
+1. map() list of webhooks
+2. Extract the path from the URL ('/api/survey/5135/yes)
+3. Extract the ID and the 'choice' ( {surveyId: '5135', choice: 'yes'} )
+4. Return survey ID, email and choice
+5. Remove the undefined records
+6. Remove records with duplicate email and surveyId